 September 29: Food Loss and Waste Awareness Day.

-Every year, nearly a third of the food produced in the world never reaches our plates ; it is lost or wasted throughout the food chain.
-This paradox is all the more shocking given that hundreds of millions of people still suffer from hunger on the planet.
-In 2022, it was estimated that 783 million people were undernourished , even though more than 1 billion tons of food went to waste that same year.
+Every year, nearly a third of the food produced worldwide never reaches our plates ; it is lost or wasted along the food chain.
+This paradox is all the more shocking given that hundreds of millions of people still suffer from hunger around the globe.
+In 2022, it was estimated that 783 million people were undernourished , even as more than 1 billion tons of food ended up in the trash that same year.

 Why an International Day Against Food Waste?